adambirds/7days-to-die-mods/README.md

 * [**Craftable Water Filter**](/CraftableWaterFilter/README.md) - This mod allows you to craft the water filter item at a workbench rather than having to buy it from the trader.

+* [**Reinforced Electric Fences**](/ReinforcedElectricFences/README.md) - This mod makes the Electric Fence Post massively reinforced but requires Forged Steel to craft and repair.

 * [**Better Storage Options**](/BetterStorageOptions/README.md) - This mod provides you with more storage options such as crafting hardened crates, ammunition boxes, military boxes that act like normal storage boxes. **Note:** This mod is currently a work in progress.
 ## License